vikingair/morfi/README.md

 (...)

 class App extends Component<AppProps, AppState> {
-    // first we initialize the defaults (if we would not, flow would complain for all mandatory fields missing)
+    // first we initialize the defaults
-    // we could also start with initial errors, but here we don't
+    // we could even start with initial errors
     state: AppState = { data: { values: initialValues, errors: {} } };

     // this handler will propagate the form changes to the state